proxydc/PYProj1/readme.txt

  Install all extensions reg.kivy

  Rules:
- #1. extension for kivy .ki
+ #1. extension for kivy .kv
  #2. name must be your app class name - builder
  #3.
 KivyApp  kivy.kv
  #4. file name should be in lower case